 A valid license is a fundamental requirement for the public procurement of medicines in Brazil, and legislation binds the government to supply licensed medicines in evidence-based indications.

-Health litigation for access to medicines, however, has led to judicial enforcement of medicines purchases, disrupting normal pathways
+Health litigation for access to medicines, however, has led to judicial enforcement of medicines purchases, disrupting normal pathways.

 As a result, paradoxically, at times making drug approval regulations secondary to judicial decisions.

-An investigation from 2004 to 2013 showed that 65 unlicensed medicines were linked to 614 purchases over this ten-year span, with numbers rising in 2013
+An investigation from 2004 to 2013 showed that 64 unlicensed medicines were linked to 614 purchases over this ten-year span, with numbers rising in 2013.

 Health litigation accounted for 81.9% of purchases during the ten-year period.